 These are all small changes that can make a big difference.

 The next time you place an online order or go to the store, check the label of items like chocolate and coffee for any mentions of environmental sustainability.

-Sustainable products means that they use only high-quality, authentic ingredients.
-It also means that these ingredients have been responsibly sourced, from source they can verify and prove.
+Sustainable products mean that they use only high-quality, authentic ingredients.
+It also means that these ingredients have been responsibly sourced, from a source they can verify and prove.